SirGoodenough/HA_Blueprints/Scripts/tts_All_Message_Script_Blueprint.md

 ## 📑 Changelog

+* **2024-04-21**: The gender option for text-to-speech in the Home Assistant Cloud integration is deprecated
 * **2023-12-07**: Stop log spamming leak. [#32](https://github.com/SirGoodenough/HA_Blueprints/issues/32)
 * **2023-09-29**: Add the ability to use Piper TTS.
   * Change several of the selectors to allow custom.
 Use at your own risk.